MartinEnke/FlowOps-AI/flowops-admin/README.md

 5. **Production hardening**
    - Error boundaries
    - Audit banners
-   - Environment-safe configs
+   - Environment-safe configuration

 ---

 ## Philosophy

-This UI is **not** a chatbot frontend.
+This UI is **not a chatbot frontend**.

-It is an **operational console** for humans supervising AI-assisted workflows.
+It is an **operations console** for humans supervising AI-assisted workflows in environments where trust, accountability, and safety matter.

 > Trust is built through visibility, not automation.